meuus/meuus.github.io/_posts/2019-03-25-popaudit-zfs.md

 framework of the national HPC infrastructure.
 The main objective of this national project pursues the world class systems for science, economy, society, and politics.
 The results achieved in the detailed actions can be exploited and transferred to the national communities to increase the outreach to the general public.

-In the detailed actions, the user projects are supported by the efficient and the effective methods which include the communication with the Jülich Supercomputing Centre ([JSC](http://www.fz-juelich.de/ias/jsc/EN/Home/home_node.html)) supporting team, the technical consulting, and the national and the international cooperation.
+To realized these primary aims, the user projects are supported by the efficient and the effective methods which include the communication with the Jülich Supercomputing Centre ([JSC](http://www.fz-juelich.de/ias/jsc/EN/Home/home_node.html)) supporting team, the technical consulting, and the national and the international cooperation.

-## Application code
+## Developer
+In this reporting a performance measurement is presented for the _ZFS_ (Zonal Fluid Solver) developed by the Institute of Aerodynamics at the RWTH Aachen University, Germany ([AIA](http://www.aia.rwth-aachen.de/)).
-The SimLab Highly Scalable Fluids & Solids Engineering ([SLFSE](https://www.jara.org/en/fluids-solids-engineering)) aims at supporting users of the engineering sciences who have already developed parallel codes but need support for the use of massively parallel systems regarding high scalability, memory optimization, programming of hierarchic computer architectures, and performance optimization on computer nodes.
+The SimLab Highly Scalable Fluids & Solids Engineering ([SLFSE](https://www.jara.org/en/fluids-solids-engineering)) performs to support in the fields of engineering science the users experienced in massively parallel systems regarding high scalability, memory optimization, programming of hierarchic computer architectures, and performance optimization on computer nodes.
-Furthermore, the simulation tools are incorporated to pursue the state-of-the-art technologies in the science and the engineering applications.
-In the present study a performance measurement and the code porting to the new software environment are presented for the _ZFS_ (Zonal Fluid Solver) code which is developed by the Institute of Aerodynamics at the RWTH Aachen University, Germany ([AIA](http://www.aia.rwth-aachen.de/)).

 ## Application structure